eVestor/articles/full-stack-dev.md

 * Salary £30-40k DOE

 ## The Job
 We are looking for a mid level full stack developer with a real passion for code and creating things.
 The role will be working across our Angular 2 front end and our .Net backend.
-With opporunities to work on our native mobile applications if that's of interest.
+With opportunities to work on our native mobile applications if that's of interest.

 You will help to lay the groundwork for a product that will be constantly evolving, and you have the opportunity here to be a voice from the beginning.
 As such you should be able to clearly explain important concepts to the team, both technical and non-technical and reason through your opinions.